 In some cases, the only option is to get knee replacement surgery if the damage is too much.
-However, most dancing enthusiasts prefer not to take this route out of fear than they may never be able to do what they love most – dance.
+However, most dancing enthusiasts prefer not to take this route out of fear that they may never be able to do what they love most – dance.

 And this begs the question, can you still square dance after having a knee replacement?
 Yes, you can.
-After knee replacement surgery physicians require their patients to engage in low-impact activities to avoid applying to much pressure on the area.
+After knee replacement surgery physicians require their patients to engage in low-impact activities to avoid applying too much pressure on the area.

 Some of the activities they recommend include: